munificent/game-programming-patterns/book/observer.markdown

 </aside>

-A more modern approach is for an "observer" to just be a reference to a method or function.
-In languages with first class functions, and especially ones with
+A more modern approach is for an "observer" to be only a reference to a method or function.
+In languages with first-class functions, and especially ones with
 <span name="closures">closures</span>, this is a much more common way to do
 observers.

 <aside name="closures">

-These days practically *every* language has closures.
-C++ overcame the challenge of closures in a language without garbage collection and even Java finally got its act together and introduced them in JDK 8.
+These days, practically *every* language has closures.
+C++ overcame the challenge of closures in a language without garbage collection, and even Java finally got its act together and introduced them in JDK 8.

 </aside>